Automox Remote Tools with Splashtop – Full User Guide

 - Navigate to a device's Device Details page in Automox

-- The first time you attempt to use Remote Control—and on every attempt until you confirm—the console will display a prompt asking whether you have already installed the Splashtop RMM App.
+- The first time you attempt to use Remote Tools—and on every attempt until you confirm—the console will display a prompt asking whether you have already installed the Splashtop RMM App.

 - Select No to open a window with download links for Windows and macOS.